 - School is not in session but students are still being paid for their GA appointments.
 Students may be compensated up to the difference between .875 (35 hours) and the GA FTE.
 Students should not be working and cannot be compensated for Monday, December 24, Tuesday, December 25 or Tuesday, January 1 (official University holidays).
 GAs on academic appointments are not required to put in hours during the break.
 Any hours worked must be paid via supplemental compensation.
 If you have any questions, please contact Julie Treanor at 621-5193 or firstname.lastname@example.org for additional assistance.

 - Students graduating in May or August with a terminal degree cannot continue in any student positions after graduation.
 Those individuals that are interested in continued employment would need to be hired into faculty, staff, or post-doc positions.

-- It is recommended GAs on supplemental compensation be limited to no more than 35 hours per week total compensation in the summer.
+- GAs on supplemental compensation are limited to no more than 35 hours per week total compensation during the summer.

 - Departments should ask GAs about plans to teach for Summer Session BEFORE submitting summer supplemental compensation forms in order to avoid potential excess of allowable FTE.

 - Continuing fiscal GAs may be compensated up to the difference between .875 (35 hours) and the GA FTE.
 Students should not be working and cannot be compensated for Monday, May 27 (Memorial Day observed) or Thursday, July 4 (Independence Day).

 GAs on supplemental compensation are not normally required to enroll during winter or summer session to maintain eligibility.
 GAs planning to complete their degrees during winter or summer while still earning supplemental compensation will need to work with their department to determine eligibility.
 Continuing students that do not have to enroll will have FICA taxes withheld from their paychecks.